Identification of discrete concentration graph models with one hidden binary variable: Concluding remarks

 \section{Concluding remarks}

-One of the issues in estimating graphical models with hidden nodes concerns identifiability.
-In this paper conditions for the identification of discrete undirected graphical models with one hidden binary variable have been determined.
-For conditionally full rank model, the expression of the unidentified space has been determined, permitting a reparametrization to achieve local identifiability.
+One of the issues in estimating graphical models with latent variables concerns identifiability.
+In this paper, a characterization of locally identified undirected discrete graphical models with one hidden binary node has been presented, through a necessary and sufficient condition which can be checked from the associated concentration graph.
+Investigation on the consequences of violation of the given condition led to distinguish between models that are locally identified everywhere but in a subspace of null measure and models that are not locally identified.
+In the first case, the derivations allow to determine the subspace of null measure where identifiability fails.

-The derivations here presented could also be obtained using algebraic techniques, which prove to be an effective tool to study singularities in the parameter space.
-However, they do not directly provide the interpretation in terms of the associated conditional independence graph, which we believe is the added value of the paper.

-Issues of identification of all models that are obtainable as a one to one reparametrization of the discrete undirected graphical model can be addressed using the results presented in the paper.
-Extensions to models with more than one latent variable can be addressed exploiting the factorization dictated by the graph.
-This can be done immediately, provided that the hidden nodes in the graph are isolated.
-Extensions to models with hidden variables having more than two levels are not straightforward, as the simple structure of the matrix $D(\beta)$, as outlined in (\ref{primosistema}), does not hold any more.
+Issues of identification of all models that are obtainable as a one to one reparametrization of the discrete undirected graphical model can be addressed using the results here presented.
+We also conjecture that results on block-triangularity of the matrix $D(\beta)$ can be extended to deal with models with one discrete latent node with more than two levels.
+The derivations in this paper also pave the way to graphical models with more than one hidden variable as well as directed acyclic graphs.

-\section{Appendix}
+\begin{appendix}